allenai/allenact/docs/tutorials/distributed-objectnav-tutorial.md

 distributed processes, we encourage you to use that.
 The experimental distributed tools included here are intended for a rather basic usage pattern that might not suit your needs.

-If we haven't already set up AllenAct with RoboTHOR on our nodes, we can define a configuration script like:
+If we haven't set up AllenAct with the headless version of Ai2-THOR in our nodes, we can define a configuration script similar to:

 ```bash
 #!/bin/bash